Ferrari F430: F430 GT3

 Originally based on the F430 Challenge, the F430 GT3 is a specialised racing car developed in 2006 by JMB Racing for the FIA GT3 European Championship and other national GT championships such as British GT and FFSA GT.
 It is mechanically similar to the F430 Challenge but has better-developed aerodynamics and more power.

 The car uses the same 4.3 L V8 engine, tuned to produce 550 hp, making the GT3 more powerful than its GT2 counterpart.
 However, due to the GT3 regulations stating that the car must have a power-to-weight ratio of around 2.6 kg/hp, the car weighs 1219 kg in race trim (driver and fuel excluded), which is roughly 119 kg more than the GT2 spec car.
 Despite the higher power, it is significantly slower than the GT2 version; for example, in the 2007 Spa 24 Hours endurance race, in which both models were entered, the GT3 spec vehicles' best qualification time was around 8 seconds slower per lap than that set by the GT2 spec vehicle.

 430 GT3 Scuderia

-Developed by Kessel Racing for the 2009 season, the 430 GT3 Scuderia is the successor of the previous F430 GT3.
+Developed by Kessel Racing for the 2009 FIA GT3 European Championship season, the 430 GT3 Scuderia is the successor of the previous F430 GT3.
+Based upon the 430 Scuderia, a total of 54 chassis were upgraded to Scuderia spec, featuring significant bodywork and aerodynamics changes.
+The Scuderia Evo package was applied to only 25 chassis and the most prominent improvement was to the aerodynamic efficiency to ensure the car remained competitive.